To the article

 Problems

-You enter a site, and the first thing you see is a popup asking for your email, that’s plain rude, or even worse, you start reading the article, and it pops up, interrupting your reading
+You enter a site, and the first thing you see is a popup asking for your email, that’s plain rude, or even worse, you start reading the article, and it pops up asking and interrupting your reading.

-Please add it at the end of the article; if your article is good, I might give it a try.
+Please add the banner at the end of the article; if your article is good, I might give it a try.

-Let’s say that I agree and write my email; now I have to trust that the site won’t be hacked, or they will directly sell my email to a third party.
+Let’s say that I agree and write my email; now I have to trust that the site won’t be hacked, or directly sell my email to a third party.

-I might get your new information in a neat and nice email, but again, it’s your choice to send spam, and let’s say you do, this could happen with RSS, but there’s a main dereference, unsubscribe, and here is where the problem begins.
+I might get your new information in a neat and nice email, but again, it’s your choice to send spam, and let’s say you do, this could happen with RSS, but there’s a main difference, that’s unsubscribing, and here is where the problem begins.

-There are so many sites that simply have broken unsubscribe pages, it’s a link that workers have no need to visit and rarely gets maintenance, so if it does not work now, I have to contact the company directly, and if I’m lucky, it will be sorted out, or if not, I have to completely block your email address, which might be a problem if I want other updates or is simply too tedious.
+There are so many sites that have broken unsubscribe pages, it’s a link that devs don’t usually visit and rarely gets any maintenance, so if it does not work now, I have to contact the company directly, and if I’m lucky, it will be sorted out, if not, I have to completely block your email address, which might be a problem if I want other updates.

 Why RSS is better